-Know what else is awkward?
-Well, yes, this segue, but you know what else?
+You know what’s awkward?
 Google web search history.
-Few things make you question your own sense of self like sorting through a month’s worth of ancient searches (ironically, Google doesn’t do a very thorough job of searching your search history) and seeing evidence of your quest for keywords like “chunky chubless” and “hanson.”
+Few things make you question your own sense of self like sifting through a month’s worth of ancient searches (ironically, Google doesn’t do a very thorough job of searching your search history) and seeing evidence of your quest for keywords like “chunky chubless” and “hanson.”

-Oh, sorry, back up a sec—I was scouring my Google search history recently because I wanted to make Asian slaw.
+Sorry, back up a sec—I was scouring my Google search history recently because I wanted to make Asian slaw.
 You see, last year, for my birthday party, I found a recipe that I loved.
 It was a sweet, crunchy Asian slaw with only a few ingredients, and it tasted just like a dish I’d tried once at a potluck.
-Had I realized how lucky I was to find it, I would’ve burned it to a DVD and rented a safe deposit box under an untraceable code name.
-But it seemed as though there were tons of similar recipes online, so I was sure I’d have no trouble finding it again.
+Had I realized how lucky I was to find it, I would’ve burned a DVD and rented it a safe deposit box.
+But there seemed to be tons of similar recipes online, so I was sure I’d have no trouble finding it again.

 I was wrong.
 Before one of this year’s cookouts, I selected about half a dozen of the most likely suspects, made and tasted each dressing, and discovered that there are a lot of hideous Asian slaw recipes standing between me and the good ones.
 I needed the very recipe I had made last year.
 Hence, Google history.

 I found the right recipe in a jiffy.
 Thanks, Google!
-In the process, though, I was faced with 41,788 other searches I’d made in the past six years, many of which I can no longer recall in context.
-Here are some of the more puzzling ones, for which I claim innocent intentions, but make no other excuses:
+But in the process, I was faced with 41,788 other searches I’d made in the past six years, many of which I can no longer recall in context.
+Here are some of the more puzzling strings:

 - cartoon cucumber slice